taetscher/interactiveICARUS/index.md

                 <div class="row">
                     <div class="col-sm-12 col-md-12 col-lg-12">
                         <h3>ABSTRACT</h3>
-                        <p> With the emergence of the Internet of Things (IoT) and the extensive amount of
+                        <p text-align="justify"> With the emergence of the Internet of Things (IoT) and the extensive amount of
                             data produced by it, science's desire to investigate this vast amount of untapped data is growing, resulting in the paradigm of big data: data sets of exceedingly large volumes, growing at exceptional rates, consisting of enormous amounts of structured and unstructured data.
-At the same time, artifcial intelligence (AI) techniques needed to analyze data sets of these proportions continue to improve.
+At the same time, artifcial intelligence (AI) techniques needed to analyze data sets of these proportions continue to improve.<br/><br/>
                             The potentials attributed to big data analyses are extensive, particularly in the context of efficiently generating reliable, up-to-date data to measure progress towards the Agenda 2030's Sustainable Development Goals (SDGs).
 However, many scientific contributions in this domain, focusing on unexploited capacities, rely on future technological progress and therefore project prospective potentials.
-Yet, the SDGs were designed to tackle current global challenges.<br>
+Yet, the SDGs were designed to tackle current global challenges.<br/><br/>
                             For some of the indicators of sustainability introduced with the SDGs, it is still unclear how reliable data can efficiently be generated.
 Therefore, this study examines current technological capabilities and their potential contribution to overcoming a